msleigh/fcimc/README.md

 ### Installation

-To create a Conda env with the necessary Python dependencies:
+To create a Conda env with the necessary dependencies:

     conda env create -f environment.yml
     conda activate fcimc

-To install the non-Python dependencies on macOS:

-    brew install gfortran
-    brew install doxygen
-    brew install graphviz

 ## Usage